 The clashes in Tartus – a region where many members of Assad's Alawite minority live – broke out when residents refused to let their homes be searched by security forces.

-Saydnaya prison, described by Amnesty International as a "human slaughterhouse", has become a symbol of dictator Bashar al-Assad's brutal rule.
-Tens of thousands of political prisoners are said to have been executed in extrajudicial mass hangings, and thousands more are believed to have died due to starvation, torture, and lack of care.
+Saydnaya prison, described by Amnesty International as a "human slaughterhouse", has become a symbol of al-Assad's brutal rule.
+Tens of thousands of political prisoners are said to have been executed in extrajudicial mass hangings and thousands are believed to have died as a result of starvation, torture, and lack of care.

 After the fall of the Assad regime, thousands of prisoners were released from the prison.